 Youth will stay with the larger group, or with a designated smaller group.
 If this rule is violated, youth may be sent home after one warning.

 No firearms, weapons, fireworks, illegal drugs or alcohol are allowed.
 If a youth participant violates this rule, he or she will be sent home immediately.
 The youth will stay under adult supervision until the parent/guardian arrives.
-The youth will not be able to participate in overnights, retreats, and field trips for one calendar year, and then may resume participation if approved by the .
+The youth will not be able to participate in overnights, retreats, and field trips for one calendar year, and then may resume participation if approved by the REY.

 No smoking or tobacco products are allowed.
-If a youth participant violates this rule, the tobacco products will be confiscated, the youth’s parent/guardians will be called, and the youth be sent home.
-Further participation in overnights, retreats, and field trips will require a contract among the youth and adult leaders, the , and the youth’s parent/guardians.
+If a youth participant violates this rule, the tobacco products will be confiscated, the youth’s parent/guardians will be called, and the youth will be sent home.
+Further participation in overnights, retreats, and field trips will require a contract among the youth and adult leaders, the REY, and the youth’s parent/guardians.

 No sexual activity.
 Sexual behavior is inappropriate during a youth overnight, field trip or retreat.
 Sexual activity detracts from the group environment and the sense of group safety.
-If this rule is broken, the parent/guardians of the youth in question will be called, and the be sent home.
-Further participation in overnights, retreats, and field trips will require a contract among the youth and adult leaders, the , and the youth’s parent/guardians.
+If this rule is broken, the parent/guardians of the youth in question will be called, and the will be sent home.
+Further participation in overnights, retreats, and field trips will require a contract among the youth and adult leaders, the REY, and the youth’s parent/guardians.

 Youth and Advisors will respect RRUUC and others’ property.
-If willful destruction of property occurs, the relevant parent/guardians will be notified, restitution will be required, and involved youthe sent home.
+If willful destruction of property occurs, the relevant parent/guardians will be notified, restitution will be required, and involved youth will be sent home.

 Youth participants will work together to clean up and restore the overnight space to a tidy and orderly condition.